freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-157-solving-the-diophantine-equation-1a1b-p10n/index.md

 ---
-title: Problem 157: Solving the diophantine equation 1/a+1/b= p/10n
+title: Solving the diophantine equation 1/a+1/b= p/10n
 ---
 ## Problem 157: Solving the diophantine equation 1/a+1/b= p/10n